Today is (supposedly, roughly) the birthday of William Shakespeare. April 23, 1564. (Title of the post from Sonnet 98.)

 One of the things I think about when I think about Shakespeare, is my late great teacher Doug Moston, who died in 2003.
 Moston (whose father, by the way, was Murray Moston, the man who gets his hand blown off in the hallway in Taxi Driver) was one of the best teachers I’ve ever had.
 Moston was responsible for getting Shakespeare’s first folio from 1623 published in facsimile.
 It’s indispensable for actors, I think, but would also be fascinating for anyone interested in Shakespeare.

 I am not a scholar.
 Anything I know about Shakespeare I learned by doing.
 This is just an actor’s perspective on language.
 These plays are meant to be spoken, not read.
+I speak with authority but hopefully not arrogantly, or like a know-it-all.
+Again, I learned by doing, by trying to SPEAK those words and ACT them.
+Just so we know this going in.

 In more modern versions of Shakespeare, many editors have ironed out or “modernized” his punctuation.
 Some of the additions are defensible.
 But, less defensibly, many editors have added punctuation, sometimes to the detriment of the meaning of the lines.
 Huge no-no!
 Here’s what I mean: modern editors look at these plays as academic texts, works of literature, as opposed to scripts meant for actors to play.
 If you have the plays in facsimile (ie: how they looked in the first folio), you can see the uncorrected unmodernized English.
-Modern editors sometimes have added exclamation points, which I find not only insulting but wrong.
+Modern editors have sometimes added exclamation points, which I find not only insulting but wrong.
 An exclamation mark is an extremely important – and evocative – punctuation mark and actors pay very close attention.
 An exclamation mark is directorial, in other words.
 An exclamation mark says “The emotion behind the line should be THIS.”
 It’s the difference between “Oh my God.” and “Oh my God!”
 Shakespeare used very little “emotional” punctuation marks in his work.
 It’s mostly just straightforward periods and commas and question marks.
 Actors are sponges.
 Actors delve into a text in ways that leave scholars in the dust.
 They analyze everything, everything is meaningful.
 There’s a reason why most actors, upon getting a role, cross out the emotional stage directions put there by the playwright/editor – “haughtily”, “sternly”, etc. Actors want to make their own choices, and once something like “sternly” or “haughtily” or an exclamation mark !!! – is imprinted in the brain, it is very hard to get rid of it.
 You don’t want to LIMIT your choices at the very start of the process.
 In the end, you may very well choose to say the line “haughtily” or “sternly” or with three exclamation marks in your line-reading, but you want to get there on your own.
 So actors see something like an exclamation mark, and they play it.
 But once you learn it was some crusty professor in 1946 ADDING a punctuation mark to Shakespeare’s text, thinking to himself, “Well, this line obviously should be shouted, or said with intensity”, it changes the game a little bit.
 I don’t want some editor to tell me how to play Lady Macbeth.

-Play to the lines, through the lines, but never between the lines.
-There simply isn’t time for it. – George Bernard Shaw to actress Ellen Terry on performing Shakespeare, 1896
+“Play to the lines, through the lines, but never between the lines.
+There simply isn’t time for it.” – George Bernard Shaw to actress Ellen Terry on performing Shakespeare, 1896

 Here is the comparison.
 Line by line.
 (All the “s”s in the folio are “f”s.
 You get used to it.)